 Birth defects can happen in any pregnancy for different reasons.
 Out of all babies born each year, about 3 out of 100 (3%) will have a birth defect.
 We look at research studies to try to understand if an exposure, like valproic acid, might increase the chance of birth defects in a pregnancy.

-Studies have found that taking valproic acid in pregnancy is associated with a chance of having a baby with fetal valproate spectrum disorder, which includes minor and major birth defects.
-Birth defects are typically classified as major if they need surgery to be repaired.
-About 10% of babies exposed to VPA in the first trimester have been found to have a major birth defect.
-Some of the birth defects that are more likely to happen include heart defects, cleft lip (when the lip does not form correctly and needs surgery to repair after birth), or neural tube defects (an opening in the baby’s spine or skull).
+Taking valproic acid during pregnancy can increase the chance of fetal valproate spectrum disorder, which includes major and minor birth defects.
+About 10% (1 in 10) of babies exposed in the first trimester have major defects, such as heart problems, cleft lip (when the lip does not form correctly and needs surgery to repair after birth), or neural tube defects (an opening in the fetal spine or skull).
 The chance to have a baby with a neural tube defect (NTD) when taking valproic acid is approximately 1 in 50 to 1 in 100 (1% to 2%).
-Some babies exposed to valproic acid might also have more minor birth defects like facial differences, such as a thin upper lip.
-The chance of a birth defect seems to be greater with higher doses of valproic acid or with taking it with another seizure medication.
+Minor defects, like small facial differences, can also occur.
+Higher doses or combining valproic acid with another seizure medication may increase these risks.

 Valproic acid can lower folic acid levels in the body.
-Taking folic acid before and during early pregnancy can reduce the chance of neural tube defects.
-All women who can get pregnant are advised to take 400 mcg of folic acid daily to help prevent NTDs.
-Research has not shown a clear benefit from taking a higher dose of folic acid to reduce the risk of NTDs if the woman is taking valproic acid during pregnancy.
-If you are taking valproic acid, talk with your healthcare providers to determine what dose of folic acid is right for you.
+Taking 400 mcg of folic acid daily before and during early pregnancy can help prevent NTDs.
+Studies have not shown that higher doses of folic acid reduce NTD risk for women taking valproic acid.
+If you are taking valproic acid, talk with your healthcare provider about what dose of folic acid is right for you.
 For more information on folic acid, please see the MotherToBaby fact sheet at: https://mothertobaby.org/fact-sheets/folic-acid/.

-Does taking valproic in pregnancy increase the chance of other pregnancy-related problems?
+Does taking valproic acid in pregnancy increase the chance of other pregnancy-related problems?

-Does taking valproic in pregnancy affect future behavior or learning for the child?
+Does taking valproic acid in pregnancy affect future behavior or learning for the child?

 Prenatal exposure to valproic acid can increase the chance of problems with learning and development.
-Different studies have shown an increased chance of intellectual disability, developmental delay, autism spectrum disorder, other developmental disorders, attention deficit/hyperactivity disorder (ADHD), attachment disorder, decreased language and memory skills, and decreased social and adaptive behavior skills.
-Not all studies have shown the same results.
-Some of the long-term problems in the exposed children might be due to how severe the seizure disorder is in the person who is pregnant.
+Studies have found higher chances of intellectual disability, developmental delays, autism spectrum disorder, attention deficit/hyperactivity disorder (ADHD), attachment difficulties, and delays in language, memory, social, and adaptive skills.
+However, not all studies show the same results, and some long-term issues may be influenced by how severe the parent’s seizure disorder is.

 What screenings or tests are available to see if my pregnancy has birth defects or other issues?